arthurrump/arthurrump.com/content/posts/20190719-git-based-versioning-using-fake.md

 ## Some helper functions

-FAKE comes with a wide set of modules, two of which are particularly useful for our scenario: [Fake.Core.SemVer](https://fake.build/apidocs/v5/fake-core-semver.html) for working with versions, and [Fake.Tools.Git](https://fake.build/apidocs/v5/index.html#Fake.Tools.Git) for executing Git commands.
+FAKE comes with a wide variety of modules, two of which are particularly useful for our scenario: [Fake.Core.SemVer](https://fake.build/apidocs/v5/fake-core-semver.html) for working with versions, and [Fake.Tools.Git](https://fake.build/apidocs/v5/index.html#Fake.Tools.Git) for executing Git commands.
 To use some functions of these modules more easily, we'll define a couple of helper functions.

 Let's start with some helper functions to get the relevant information from Git: